Traumatic brain injury definition and injury types infographic

 Economic damages

-• Home modification costs and in-home care expenses
+• Home modification and in-home care

-Non-economic damages
+Non-economic and punitive damages

 Brain injury damages available in Oklahoma

-Damage category What it covers Cap or limit
+Category What it covers Cap

 How brain injury claims are resolved